top of page

 A Rapid Liquid Printing 3D printer from RLP printing a shoe.

-3D printing has long promised quick, on-demand manufacturing, but in practice it often struggles with speed, size, and material limitations.
+3D printing has long promised efficient, on-demand manufacturing.
+However, it often struggles with speed, size, and material limitations.
 Rapid Liquid Printing (RLP) is an emerging technique that addresses these challenges.
-Developed at MIT’s Self-Assembly Lab (with partners like furniture maker Steelcase) and now spun off as the company Rapid Liquid Print, RLP lets printers “draw” entire 3D shapes within a tank of gel.
-Instead of layering plastic or resin, RLP injects a liquid (often silicone, rubber, or foam) into a specially engineered gel bath.
-The gel holds each extruded line in place (as if in zero gravity) while the material cures.
-In minutes, a full-sized part emerges – no supports needed, no gluing, and minimal cleanup .
+Developed at MIT’s Self-Assembly Lab, alongside partners like furniture maker Steelcase, RLP allows printers to “draw” entire 3D shapes within a tank of gel.

 How Rapid Liquid Printing Works vs. Conventional 3D Printing